User provisioning with Okta

 When setting up your SCIM integration, UserName cannot be different from your Okta primary email.
 This field is used to match your existing Okta users to the corresponding Front teammates.

-SCIM provisioning is available on the Enterprise plan or above.
+SCIM provisioning is available on the Scale plan.
 Some legacy plans with different names may also have this feature.